zoexiong/task-management-web/README.md

 This is a single page web app for task management purpose.

-Users could create project, add member to project, add new task and assign tasks use drag and drop.
+Users could create project, add members to project, add new tasks or assign existing tasks to project members using drag and drop.

 This project currently uses static json file as data source.
 Back-end server will soon be added.